hkobir/android_NavigationComponent/README.md

  - create fragments as need for page
  - design destination baseed on nav_graph for all state of fragment

-## Find Nav controller from any where to interaction
+## Find Nav controller from any where for interaction

   - NavHostFragment.findNavController(Fragment)
   - Navigation.findNavController(Activity, @IdRes int viewId)